EliAndrewC/l7r/setting/l7r.md

 - a village and its district

 This is not usually the case with real human societies, e.g. the capital of the United States of America is not "America City" and the capital of Virginia is not "Virginia City".
 However, having to remember lots of extra names is impractical, so in Rokugan these names are kept the same, e.g.
-- the capital of the Damasu domain is Kyuden Damasu (even though it is also often known by its nickname of "Toshi Ranbo")
+- the capital of the Damasu domain is Kyuden Damasu (though it is also known by the nickname "Toshi Ranbo")
 - the provincial city of Owari is in the Owari province
 - the town of Hikobayashi is where the county magistrate oversees Hikobayashi county